How we got here, by founder David Wogahn

-Although unplanned, I am writing this as the 2016 Rio Olympics are in full-swing; relevant because it was my experience working for the 1984 LA Olympics that first introduced me to the power and importance of controlling one’s brand.
-It was also an event that no other city wanted, and no one in Los Angeles was willing to pay for.
+Although unplanned, I wrote this article as the 2016 Rio Olympic Games were in full-swing, relevant because it was my experience working for the 1984 LA Olympics that first introduced me to the power and importance of controlling one’s brand.
+It was also an event that no other city wanted and that no one in Los Angeles was willing to pay for.
 You might say we had no choice but to “self-publish.”

 We figured that in a future world where anyone could have a website, these athletic departments—creators of content for news organizations, and the ones with a vested interest in marketing it—would be in the best position to benefit from a new direct-to-fan publishing future.
 Instead of serving the media, they could be the media.
 Little did we know that in time, this would become the model for every team, in every sport that has a fan base.